joelek/circus/readme.md

 * Verify external track metadata functionality.
 * Add filter to entity pages.
 * Change line heights to prevent the truncation of capital letters with umlauts.
-* Support downloading of images or copying of image urls.
 * Index keyframes and create movie and episode subpage with list.